runfalk/storm-legacy/tests/zope/README.txt

   ... """)
   >>> store.commit()

-We'll need a Person class to back into this database.
+We'll need a Person class to use with this database.

   >>> from storm.locals import Storm, Int, Unicode